Gigaspaces/insightedge-training/Day2/9 InsightEdge Advantages/Lab-9.1 - SQL Query Benchmark Spark vs InsightEdge/README.md

 5. Follow the instructions inside the Notebook paragraphs.

 Note: If running Zeppelin notebooks on Windows, you might need to change println to print and also add "%n" in order to display the output properly.
+If the Zepplin interpretor instance fails to work correctly on Windows, you will need to shutdown all browser windows and restart insightedge.